lemonase/lemonase.github.io/content/posts/reading-lines-from-files.md

 For this example, line is a type "str" and newlines are the default separator Iterating over this file assigns `line` to a string representing the current line.

-Compared to Bash/Shell, Python is much easier to understand and write.
+Compared to Bash/Shell, Python is much easier to write and understand.
 Partly because the simpler syntax, but also because of sane defaults.

-The price that Python pays for having such friendly default abstractions is performance, which granted, is not a huge requirement for many applications.
+The price that Python pays for having such friendly default abstractions is performance, which granted, is not as much of a requirement for the majority of applications.

-In order to dig deeper, we will have to go to a lower level of abstraction, so let's C.
+Digging deeper, we will have to go to a lower level of abstraction, so let's C.

-**Disclaimer** I am not an expert C Programmer, but I'm learning, so if anything sticks out as wrong, please let me know.
+**Disclaimer** I am not an expert C Programmer, but I am learning, so if anything sticks out as wrong, please let me know.

 ## C

-First let's open a file on our own, then take a look at how CPython opens a file, and how that translates into Python.
+### Open A File

 According to `man open.3`, the synopsis is as follows: